Orlando Drug Possession Lawyers

 The prosecution’s witnesses’ testimony may not be credible, and there could be problems with the prosecution’s evidence.
 A drug possession lawyer may introduce evidence contradicting the prosecution’s case and bring up reasons why witnesses shouldn’t be believed.

 If you have solid defenses, the prosecution may withdraw the charges, or a judge may dismiss them.
 If that doesn’t happen, usually both sides reach a plea bargain agreement on how the case should be handled.
-If that fails, your case would probably go to trial.
+If that fails, your case will probably go to trial.

 A plea bargain allows both sides to have certainty and avoid the risks and costs of going to trial.
 You would agree to a given sentence in exchange for a guilty plea to the charges or lesser charges.
 This way, you avoid having a jury find you guilty and the imposition of a tougher sentence.
 The agreement needs to be approved by a judge.